dolead/pytaboola/README.md

 ### Campaign CRUD

 Simple CRUD service implementing listing, access, creation, edition.
-All requests are scoped by an account.
+All requests are scoped by account.
 So, it is impossible to list campaigns cross accounts.

-Service is instatiated as follow.
+Service is instanciated as follow.
 ```python
 CLIENT_ID = 'XXXXX'
 CLIENT_SECRET = 'YYYYY'